Honeymoon Ideas and Reviews for Florence

 Florence is the capital city of the Italian region of Tuscany.
 It is the most populated city of Tuscany and is famous as the centre of medieval European trade and finance.
 This city is one of the wealthiest cities through time and this is reflected in the abundance of fine art and architecture.
 Framed with beautiful russet roof skylines, the city which initiated the renaissance is any cultural couples dream.
 The only problem you will encounter is how quickly you can turn your head to catch a glance at every inch of this stunning city.

 Florence has long been known as one of the most romantic places for a weekend break and with milder winter temperatures than many other European cities, it is an obvious choice for a Valentine’s break.
 Florence is featured in every Top Ten for romantic European cities and it is not a surprise that many couples come here to get married.

 The best time to visit Florence is the Spring and Autumn.
 The slightly cooler temperatures and the lack of queues allows the cultural couple to discover the city in its true glowing state.
-Autumn is also when the surrounding country side looks at it’s best.
-With autumnal leaves and an orange sun, it will be hard to get on the plane home.
-The average temperature in the summer hovers above 35C with little cloud, where as the average temperature in January is cooler 5C.
+Autumn is also when the surrounding countryside looks at it’s best.
+With autumnal leaves and orange sun, it will be hard to get on the plane home.
+The average temperature in the summer hovers above 35C with little cloud, whereas the average temperature in January is cooler 5C.

 The list of places to visit is endless is Florence, but here are a few ideas to set you on the road to discovery:

-The San Lorenzo Market was once the trade centre of Florence but now it holds the buzzing daily market of Florence.
-Take a stroll through the stands and take in the unique atmosphere.
+- The San Lorenzo Market was once the trade centre of Florence but now it holds the buzzing daily market of Florence.
+Take a stroll through the stands and take in a unique atmosphere.